microsoft/bobsql/demos/sqlserver2022/sqlledger/readme.md

 ## Prerequisistes

-- SQL Server 2022 Evaluation Edition.
-You must configure SQL Server for mixed mode authentication.
+- SQL Server 2022 Evaluation Edition. **You must configure SQL Server for mixed mode authentication**.
 - Virtual machine or computer with minimum 2 CPUs with 8Gb RAM.
 - SQL Server Management Studio (SSMS).
 The latest SSMS 18.x will work but SSMS 19.x has a new visualization for Ledger tables so the examples in demo 1 were done with the latest SSMS 19.x preview build.